BryceeL/JobPostings/README.md

 <img src="public/listpage.png" alt="Page to add district names and keywords for scraping">

-- Give it sometime to return a list of links to matching job postings
+- Give it some time to return a list of links to matching job postings
   - Refresh your browser if it displays an error
   - You can download a text file with the links